ppy/osu-wiki/wiki/Gameplay/en.md

 *Main page: [Edge dash](Edge_dash)*

-The **edge dash** (also knowns as a pixel dash) is a term used in osu!catch for a very large spacing between two active objects where no [hyperfruit](Hit_object/Hyperfruit) is generated.
+The **edge dash** (also known as a pixel dash) is a term used in osu!catch for a very large spacing between two active objects where no [hyperfruit](/wiki/Hit_object/Hyperfruit) is generated.

 ### Fingerlock